LOGOS School is dedicated to helping students find hope, healing and a promising future.

 Everyone can benefit from a transition plan that assesses their interests and abilities and explores careers, colleges or training programs.
 Transition planning helps lessen the anxiety many students feel about their future.

-Our Director of Transition Services, Kim Jayne, designs activities that prepare students to move from our program to post-high school life.
+Our Director of Transition Services, Danielle Titsworth, designs activities that prepare students to move from our program to post-high school life.
 They are based on the student’s needs, preferences, interests and include investigation in the following areas:

 Transition plans include short-term and long-term employment goals.
 Entry level jobs are the first exposure to the world of work.
 Starting with the end in mind is helpful for students to understand the steppingstones towards a long-term employment goal.
 Students will:

 - Complete assessments

 - Job shadow